A luminescent voyage: from highly sensitive hypochlorite fluorescence sensing to multilayered information encryption storage

 Abstract

 Stimuli-responsive organic materials with controllable luminescence properties have great potential in fields such as sensing and data security.
-In this work, the novel aggregation induced emission (AIE) materials TSA and TSB were constructed through the simple two-step reaction.
-The AIE properties were significantly enhanced through molecular engineering strategy (alkane chain modification and intramolecular charge transfer regulation).
-In terms of fluorescence sensing, TSB used the thioether group as a specific recognition site, which could detect ClO- with high sensitivity.
-The detection limit was as low as 2.1 nM, and it had a large stokes shift of 181 nm, effectively reducing background interference.
-Therefore, the probe TSB successfully achieved dynamic visualization monitoring of ClO- in living cells and had low cytotoxicity.
-In addition, the portable cotton swabs based on TSB could complete the rapid on-site detection of ClO- in water samples within 1 minute, with simple operation and intuitive results.
+In this work, the novel aggregation-induced emission (AIE) materials 4-(4-(4-(methylthio) phenyl)phthalazin-1-yl)-N,N-diphenylaniline (TSA) and 4-(4-(4-(ethylthio)phenyl)phthalazin-1-yl)-N,N-diphenylaniline (TSB) were constructed through a simple two-step reaction.
+Their AIE properties were significantly enhanced through a molecular engineering strategy (alkane chain modification and intramolecular charge transfer regulation).
+In terms of fluorescence sensing, TSB used the thioether group as a specific recognition site, which could detect ClO with high sensitivity.
+The detection limit was as low as 2.1 nM, and a large Stokes shift of 181 nm was observed, effectively reducing background interference.
+The TSB probe successfully achieved dynamic visualization monitoring of ClO in living cells and exhibited low cytotoxicity.
+In addition, portable cotton swabs based on TSB could enable the rapid on-site detection of ClO in water samples within 1 minute, with simple operation and intuitive results.
 The work further revealed the dual-mode dynamic response of the piezochromism and vapochromism of TSB.
-Its highly twisted molecular conformation and loose packing mode could reversibly regulate the changes of fluorescence color under mechanical pressure or solvent vapor.
-Combining X-ray diffraction and single crystal structure analysis, the structure-activity relationship between the molecular packing mode and piezochromism was elucidated.
-We innovatively developed the multi-stage information encryption storage and stable decoding through the synergistic regulation of pressure-vapor.
+Its highly twisted molecular conformation and loose packing mode could reversibly regulate the changes in fluorescence under mechanical pressure or solvent vapor.
+Combining X-ray diffraction and single-crystal structure analysis, the structure–activity relationships between the molecular packing mode and piezochromism were elucidated.
+We innovatively developed a multi-stage information encryption, storage and stable decoding strategy through the synergistic regulation of pressure and vapor.

 Supplementary files